Dear SaaStr: Where do you draw the line when companies ask for customization for a SaaS product?

 So here’s my rule:

-• If BigCo offers to pay you a huge sum for a standard contract that also includes a requirement to ship an important feature you don’t yet have (usually > any other customer is currently paying you, or close),
+• If BigCo offers to pay you a large sum for a standard contract that also includes a requirement to ship an important feature you don’t yet have (usually > any other customer is currently paying you, or close),

 • AND they are OK without any true exclusivity on it (sometimes a short period is OK),